duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 The goal of this assignment is to ask students to think critically about how to ensure robots are operated safely, and to devise guidelines for operating their robot safely.

-### Glossary of Terms

-**NTSB:** National Transportation Safety Board.
-US investigative body for vehicle/transportation accidents.

-**FAA:** Federal Aviation Administration which is responsible for regulation of civil aviation: including airports, air traffic management, certification of people, certification of aircraft, and protection of US assets.

-**See and Avoid Concept:** the concept of taking action to avoid what you see.
-If you are able to see a ball coming at you, you can take action: catch, dodge, etc. In the Midair Collision, time was too short to be able to take any action.

-**UAS:** unmanned aerial systems: systems/vehicles with no human pilot, like drones.

-**Kill Switch:** spacebar on the keyboard which immediately disarms the drone after they have begun flying it.
-If something goes wrong during flight, press the spacebar.

-**OSHA:** Occupational Safety and Health Administration.

-**Bystander Effect:** The more people that are present, the less likely someone will help a victim during a situation.
-Be wary of this, make sure that if there is a dangerous situation, be cautious and aware, and take action to help those who need it.

-**B4UFLY App:** app created by the FAA, helps recreational flyers to figure out where they can safely fly and if there are any restrictions in a location.

-**Useful Resources and References**